 –help (or no arguments) - Displays the list of supported commands with

-–device-list – Displays the list of connected devices.
+–device-list – Displays the list of connected supported KitProg3-based devices.

-–update-kp3 [device-name] – Updates the device FW to KitProg3.
+–update-kp3 [device-name] – Updates the Firmware of the KitProg-based device to KitProg3.

-–update-kp2 [device-name] – Updates the device FW to KitProg2.
+–update-kp2 [device-name] – Updates the Firmware of the KitProg-based device to KitProg2.

 KitProg2 supports two modes: Proprietary and CMSIS DAP.
 Only the Proprietary